10 tips for finding European coffee buyers

 Once you have found a potential buyer, it is important to understand their business, their culture and their individual requirements and demands.
 Coffee buyers differ significantly from country to country, and that can be quite challenging in terms of doing business.

-- Once you are convinced your coffee is suitable for a specific buyer, send an email with a complete specification or factsheet of your coffee, such as this example.
+- Once you are convinced your coffee is suitable for a specific buyer, send an email with a specification or factsheet of your coffee, of which you can find some examples here.

 - Take your time to find the right buyer; research your possibilities and engage with business partners that match your company’s philosophy and that you feel comfortable doing business with.